-For eight glorious seasons, “Three’s Company” treated its viewers to episodes filled with a bunch of pratfalls, innuendos, and, of course, misunderstandings.
+For eight glorious seasons (1977-1984), “Three’s Company” treated its viewers to episodes filled with numerous pratfalls, innuendos, and, of course, hilarious misunderstandings.

 Sure, some might be quick to dismiss “Three’s Company” as a silly sitcom filled with double entendres and misunderstandings, but that would do it a disservice.

 The TV series remains a favorite and is still such a joy to watch decades after its original run because it masterfully accomplished what it set out to do.

 Even with multiple cast changes over the seasons — from new roommates to new landlords — the chemistry that made the show so special persevered throughout its episodes.

 And whether you preferred Chrissy (Suzanne Somers), Cindy (Jenilee Harrison), or Terri (Priscilla Barnes), or were a fan of Stanley and Helen Roper (Norman Fell and Audra Lindley) or Ralph Furley (Don Knotts), each one of them played an important part in making “Three’s Company” the beloved show it still is today.

 Ranking every single “Three’s Company” episode within each season is a fun, yet challenging, exercise.

 Arguably, some “Three’s Company” episodes might be considered “better” for any number of subjective reasons, while some top-ranked episodes can easily switch spots with others.

 So let’s take a fun, nostalgic ride down memory lane and revisit every single “Three’s Company” episode, and many of the show’s most memorable moments and quotes.

 Surely there will be disagreement about some rankings in this “Three’s Company” episode guide, but that’s what was so wonderful about the show — it provided so many laughs and unforgettable moments to choose from over its entire series run.